Atomwaffen Division: Canada (Northern Order)

-The group also has a presence in Canada via an affiliated organization called Northern Order that includes members of the Canadian Armed Forces.
-Members of the group have also been known to attend the Atomwaffen training camps in the United States.
-One of the pseudonymous individuals found to be part of the group was a 21-year-old "Dark Foreigner" who creates propaganda for Atomwaffen.
+The group also had a presence in Canada via an affiliated organization called Northern Order that included members of the Canadian Armed Forces.
+Members of the group had also been known to attend the Atomwaffen training camps in the United States.
+One of the pseudonymous individuals found to be part of the group was a 21-year-old "Dark Foreigner" who created propaganda for Atomwaffen.
 The group celebrated the anniversary of the Quebec City mosque shooting by defacing Canadian mosques with neo-Nazi slogans.
 Gunfire was also reported outside a defaced mosque in Ottawa.

 A neo-Nazi affiliated with Atomwaffen serving in the Royal Canadian Navy was discovered to be selling handguns, assault rifles, grenades and RPG-7s from the Balkans to French neo-Nazis in Marseille.
 The man was discovered to be connected to Serbian Combat 18 and to another local neo-Nazi gang, "MC Srbi".
 It was confirmed the man had travelled to at least half a dozen cities in the Balkans to meet with his contacts and to procure firearms.

-Master Corporal Patrik Mathews, 26, a trained explosives expert, is among the Canadian Armed Forces members accused of being connected to the group and recruiting for it.
-He is also accused of being affiliated with The Base.
+Master Corporal Patrik Jordan Mathews, 26, a trained explosives expert, was among the Canadian Armed Forces members accused of being connected to the group and recruiting for it.
+He was also accused of being affiliated with The Base.
 In August 2019, two days after being outed by the Winnipeg Free Press as a neo-Nazi recruiter, his truck was found abandoned near the border and it was suspected he was smuggled across the border and had gone underground in the United States.
 Mathews was arrested in Maryland by the FBI in January 2020.
-Also arrested were two other members of the group accompanying him: 33-year-old Brian Lemley, Jr, a US Army veteran, and 19-year-old William Bilbrough IV.
+Also arrested were two other members of the group accompanying him: 33-year-old Brian Lemley Jr, a US Army veteran, and 19-year-old William Bilbrough IV.
 According to the affidavit the men were building assault rifles and manufacturing the psychedelic drug DMT for occult rituals.
-They also possessed body armor, a machine gun and in excess of 1600 rounds of ammo.
-They face a maximum sentence of 10 years for firearm offenses, including transporting a machine gun and transporting a firearm and ammunition with intent to commit a felony.
+They also possessed body armor, a machine gun and in excess of 1600 rounds of ammunition.
+They faced a maximum sentence of 50 years for firearm offenses, including transporting a machine gun and transporting a firearm and ammunition with intent to commit a felony.
+Mathews and Lemley were each sentenced to nine years in prison after pleading guilty.
+Bilbrough was sentenced to five years.

 According to the law enforcement officials the men had planned opening fire from multiple positions on the upcoming 2020 VCDL Lobby Day rally.
 Bilbrough had also previously talked about fighting with the Azov Battalion.
 Mathews had instructed others to "Derail some fucking trains, kill some people and poison some water supplies ...
 If you want the white race to survive, you're going to have to do your fucking part."
 Lemley told that he could not wait and was excited "to claim my first kill", and said they could ambush and kill police officers and steal their equipment.